Old School View of Limited Budget Marketing Essentials

 There are a number of marketing opportunities to generate sales and visibility at your disposal.
 Not having a decent marketing and advertising budget, but there are plenty of effective tools at your disposal.

 This is a multiple part series examines a wide array of marketing and advertising tools available to small and medium-sized businesses.
 Part one No Marketing, No Ad Budget, No Problem, we focused on how to begin analyzing the tools for effectiveness and ROI.
-In part two What’s in Your Marketing Tookit looked at the arsenal of tools and this piece examines advertising and sales option to generate visibility and drive conversions.
+In part two What’s in Your Marketing Toolkit looked at the arsenal of tools and this piece examines advertising and sales option to generate visibility and drive conversions.

 There are three priorities for a small/medium sized business:

-1. Generating transactions right away – there is a need to generate and conserve cash immediately to keep the business afloat
+1. Generating transactions right away there is a need to generate and conserve cash immediately to keep the business afloat.

-2. Expanding the number of potential clients who know about the business
+2. Expanding the number of potential clients who know about the business.

-3. Creating a database that will allow the business to remarket and lower the costs of acquisition
+3. Creating a database that will allow the business to remarket and lower the costs of acquisition.

 Consider direct marketing.